 SWE is a leading independent designer and manufacturer of high-performance smart battery systems and battery packs to customer specifications using lithium cells.
-SWE serves a variety of industrial markets, including oil & gas, remote monitoring, process control and marine, which demand uncompromised safety, service, reliability and quality.
-The Company acquired SWE as a bolt-on acquisition to further support our strategy of commercial revenue diversification by providing entry to the oil and gas exploration and production, and subsea electrification markets, which are currently unserved by Ultralife.
-Another key benefit includes obtaining a highly valuable technical team of battery pack and charger system engineers and technicians to add to our new product development-based revenue growth initiatives in our commercial end-markets particularly asset tracking, smart metering and other industrial applications.
+SWE serves a variety of industrial markets, including oil and gas, remote monitoring, process control and marine, which demand uncompromised safety, service, reliability and quality.
+The Company acquired SWE as a bolt-on acquisition to further support our strategy of commercial revenue diversification by providing entry to the oil and gas exploration and production, and subsea electrification markets, which were previously unserved by Ultralife.
+Another key benefit of the acquisition includes obtaining a highly valuable technical team of battery pack and charger system engineers and technicians to add to our new product development-based revenue growth initiatives in our commercial end-markets particularly asset tracking, smart metering and other industrial applications.

-The acquisition of SWE was completed pursuant to a Stock Purchase Agreement dated May 1, 2019 (the "Stock Purchase Agreement") by and among Ultralife, SWE, Southwest Electronic Energy Medical Research Institute, a Texas non-profit (the "Seller"), and Claude Leonard Backstein, an individual (the "Shareholder").
+The acquisition of SWE was completed pursuant to a Stock Purchase Agreement dated May 1, 2019 (the "Stock Purchase Agreement") by and among Ultralife, SWE, Southwest Electronic Energy Medical Research Institute, a Texas non-profit (the "Seller"), and Claude Leonard Benckenstein, an individual (the "Shareholder").
 The Stock Purchase Agreement contains customary terms and conditions including representations, warranties and indemnification provisions.
-A portion of the consideration paid to the Seller is being held in escrow for indemnification purposes.

-The aggregate purchase price for the acquisition was funded by the Company through a combination of cash on hand and borrowings under the Credit Facilities (Note 3).
+The aggregate purchase price for the acquisition was funded by the Company through a combination of cash on hand and borrowings under the Credit Facilities (see Note 3).

-The purchase price allocation was determined in accordance with the accounting treatment of a business combination pursuant to FASB ASC Topic 805, Business Combinations (ASC 805).
+The purchase price allocation was determined in accordance with the accounting treatment of a business combination pursuant to FASB ASC Topic 805, Business Combinations ("ASC 805").
 Accordingly, the fair value of the consideration was determined, and the assets acquired and liabilities assumed have been recorded at their fair values at the date of the acquisition.
 The excess of the purchase price over the estimated fair values has been recorded as goodwill.

-The allocation of purchase price to the assets acquired and liabilities assumed at the date of the acquisition is presented in the table below.
+The allocation of the purchase price to the assets acquired and liabilities assumed at the date of the acquisition is presented in the table below.
 Management is responsible for determining the fair value of the tangible and intangible assets acquired and liabilities assumed as of the date of acquisition.
 Management considered several factors, including reference to an analysis performed under ASC 805 solely for the purpose of allocating the purchase price to the assets acquired and liabilities assumed.
 The Company's estimates are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable.
 These valuations require the use of management's assumptions, which would not reflect unanticipated events and circumstances that may occur.